CogComp/ccg-bibfiles/README.md

 Repository to store CogComp's BibTex files for (1) [All Cogcomp publications](https://cogcomp.seas.upenn.edu/page/publications/).
 (2) All citations from CogComp papers.
 ### Last Updated: Oct.
 24, 2020
 ## Guide for Using bib files during Paper Writing
 We recommend using 3 bib files for paper writing.
+Visit the [CCG-latex-template overleaf repo](https://www.overleaf.com/8268891749mtdvvjvnzrrr
+) to get the latest version of these files.

 1. **ccg.bib**, which has all previous papers from CogComp.
 2. **cited.bib**, which includes all cited papers in previous CogComp publications
 3. **new.bib**, where you will put all new citations in.